mozilla/extension-workshop/src/content/documentation/publish/self-distribution.md

   - If the installation is not triggered from the top-level frame of the website, none of the frames between the top-level page and the frame triggering the installation are a third party to the top-level page.

 ::: note
 You may find references to using the `InstallTrigger` API to trigger a download from JavaScript.
-This API was never officially supported and is likely to be removed from Firefox soon.
+This API was never officially supported and will be removed from Firefox 102.
 Use is therefore not recommended.
 :::

 Using either method, when the user downloads the signed add-on file Firefox installs it.